Harzah2/bbcode/README.txt

 Configuration
 ------------------------------------------------------------------------------

-  - Before using BBCode you need to enable the BBCode filter in an input format (see Administer -> Input formats)
+  - Before using BBCode you need to enable the BBCode filter in an input format (see Administer -> Input formats -> add input format)

   - You can enable/ disable the following features in the configuration page of the input format in which BBCode is enabled:

     * Javascript encoding of emails
     * Smart paragraph and line breaks
     * Print debugging info

+  - If you've disabled "smart paragraph and line breaks", you need to enable Drupal's "Line break converter" with the BBCode filter.
+Don't use both together!

-  - If you would like to use BBCode as a replacement for HTML, you should set Drupal to use the "Filtered HTML" with escape tags setting along with bbcode filter.
+  - If you would like to use BBCode as a replacement for HTML, you could enable Drupal's "HTML filter" to remove or escape user entered HTML tags.

+  - If you've enabled multiple filters, you may need to rearrange them to ensure they execute in the correct order.

 Complementing Modules
 ------------------------------------------------------------------------------